Tallaringues/Tallaringues/README.md

 ## About me
 - 🔭 I’m a aquatic and restoration ecologist looking for a job as data scientist.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Natural Language Processing (NLP)
+- 💬 Ask me about machine learning, climate change, aquatic ecology, gender equality and diversity

 <!--